ratify-project/ratify/docs/store.md

 This method is used to fetch the contents of an [artifact manifest](https://github.com/oras-project/artifacts-spec/blob/main/artifact-manifest.md) that is identified by a reference descriptor.
 This reference descriptor is a referrer to the given subject.

+#### GetSubjectDescriptor
+This method is used to get the descriptor for a subject that includes digest, size and media type properties.

 ### Section 3 : Plugin Based Store

 The framework MUST provide a reference implementation of the store interface using the [plugin architecture](https://hackmd.io/9htAyk-OQmauWPnNqMTVIw?both#Plugin-architecture) It will execute the configured plugins to implement the methods of the interface.